Partially hyperbolic dynamics in the 3-body problem: Local transitivity for cylinder IFS: proof of Theorem

-Observe that in this weakly hyperbolic regime, the eigenvalues of $A_n$ are approximately given by $\lambda_n=1\pm\chi+O(\chi^2)$ and that, by Theorem \ref{thm:Dirichlet} the sequence\footnote{The important observation here is that the domain in which we will work is of size $\kappa\tau$, so the sequence $\{[n\beta]\}$ is $\frac{1}{5}\chi$-dense at that scale, while the hyperbolicity is just slightly stronger: of strength $\chi$.}
+Indeed, this theorem implies that the sequence\footnote{The important observation here is that the domain in which we will work is of size $\kappa\tau$, so the sequence $\{[n\beta]\}$ is $\frac{1}{5}\chi$-dense at that scale, while the hyperbolicity is just slightly stronger: of strength $\chi$.}

-In the following section we exploit the fact that in this regime the ratio
+In the following section we exploit the fact that, in this regime, the ratio

-can be made arbitrarily small to construct a uniform (for $n\in\{N,\dots,N+N_*\}$) coordinate system and study the geometry of the images of a suitable rectangle under the map $F_n$.
+can be made arbitrarily small to construct a uniform (for $n\in\{N,\dots,N+N_*\}$) hyperbolic coordinate system and study the geometry of the images of a suitable rectangle under the map $F_n$.